sh78/sh78.github.io/_posts/2018-06-15-a-testament-to-my-2010-macbook-pro.md

 Apple ecosystem and its retention policies, but this thing is a beast.
 I'm typing on it right now.
-It booted macOS High Sierra from a teeny little Samsung T5 external SSD that I got recently, and decided to [Carbon Copy Clone](https://bombich.com/) my main system's macOS image onto (into {... onto?}) as part of my regularly scheduled backups.
+It booted macOS High Sierra from a teeny little Samsung T5 external SSD that I got recently, and decided to [Carbon Copy Clone](https://bombich.com/) my main system's macOS image into as part of my regularly scheduled backups.
 Pics or it didn't happen, you say?

 ![The "About this Mac" window on my 2010 MacBook Pro](/assets/images/hesap-about.jpg)